MadisonEvans94/duotune/README.md

 ## Contributing

-We welcome contributions from developers interested in improving DuoTune!
+I welcome contributions from developers interested in improving DuoTune!
 The project is open for enhancements, bug fixes, and new features.

 ### Getting Started